sillsdev/TheCombine/docs/user_guide/docs/goals.md

 !!! tip

     You may have to scroll to see the panel.
-If your window is wide enough, there will be a blank margin on the right; the panel will be at the top off this.
+If your window is wide enough, there will be a blank margin on the right; the panel will be at the top of this.
 If your window is narrow, tiles fill all the way to the right side of the window; the panel will be at the bottom, below all the tiles.

 ![Character Inventory character panel](images/characterInventoryPanel.png){ .center }